IA system - report an incident

 On this page, you can read about reporting incidents, that is events that led to, or could have led to, someone being injured or to property being damaged.
 You can also report events or behaviour that could damage SLU operations or are contrary to the laws and regulations in force.
 Improvement proposals can also be submitted here.
 Reporting is done using the IA system.
 IA is short for information om arbetsmiljö (work environment information).

-If you are not sure whether something should be reported or not, consult your immediate manager or one of the functional managers.
+If you are not sure whether something should be reported or not, consult your line manager or one of the function managers.
 You will find contact details at the bottom of the page.

 Why submit a report?

-It is important that everyone at SLU feels responsible, including for events that do not concern their operations.
+It is important that everyone at SLU feels responsible also for events that do not concern their operations or immediate surroundings.

 This gives us a chance to identify patterns and follow up on statistics, which means that preventive and other measures can be taken in a structured and systematic manner.
 What the individual perceives as an isolated incident can, in fact, be part of a series of incidents that show some kind of pattern.